intel-analytics/ipex-llm/docs/readthedocs/source/doc/Orca/Overview/distributed-training-inference.md

                            model_dir=model_dir)
 ```

-The `model_creator` argument should be a function that takes a `config_args` dictionary and returns a compiled Keras model,
+The `model_creator` argument should be a function that takes a `config_args` dictionary and returns a compiled Keras model.
-the `model_dir` argument is required for *spark* backend, it should be a share filesystem path which can be accessed by executors for culster mode.
+The `model_dir` argument is required for *spark* backend, it should be a share filesystem path which can be accessed by executors for culster mode.

 Then users can perform distributed model training and inference as follows: